The Lord of the Rings: The Rings of Power: Critical response

-The review aggregator website Rotten Tomatoes calculated that 84% of 489 critics reviews for the first season were positive and the average rating was 8 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 84% of 487 critics reviews for the first season were positive, and the average of rated reviews was 8 out of 10.
 The website's critics consensus reads, "It may not yet be the One Show to Rule Them All, but The Rings of Power enchants with its opulent presentation and deeply-felt rendering of Middle-earth."
 Metacritic assigned a weighted average score of 71 out of 100 based on 40 reviews, indicating a "generally favorable" response.
 Particular praise went to the visuals and designs, while the overall structure, slow pacing, and reliance on mystery box–style storytelling were criticized.

-For the second season, Rotten Tomatoes calculated that 84% of 170 critics reviews were positive and the average rating was 7.25 out of 10.
+For the second season, Rotten Tomatoes calculated that 85% of 173 critics reviews were positive, and the average of rated reviews was 7.25 out of 10.
 The website's critics consensus reads, "The Rings of Powers sophomore season discovers new virtues while retaining some of its predecessor's vices, overall making for a more kinetic journey through Tolkien's world."
 Metacritic assigned a score of 67 out of 100 based on 25 reviews, again indicating a "generally favorable" response.
-Critics broadly felt that the series' production value remained high in the second season, with praise for the visuals, design work, and McCreary's score.
-The season was also seen to be more confident in its storytelling than the first, though some critics said the series still had pacing issues and too many storylines.
+Critics broadly felt that the series' production value remained high, with praise for the visuals, design work, and McCreary's score.
+The season was also seen to be more confident in its storytelling than the first, though some critics said it still had pacing issues and too many storylines—including multiple new characters and creatures.